netbirdio/kubernetes-operator/README.md

 ### Deployment
 > [!NOTE]
-> Helm Installation method is recommended due to automation of multiple settings within the deployment.
+> Helm Installation method is recommended due to the automation of multiple settings within the deployment.

 #### Using Helm